Information Technology and the computing curriculum

 Computing is a very important part of the Goat Lees curriculum.
 We believe all children should have access to suitable technology that will inspire their learning and allow for creativity.
 Pupils from reception to year 6 have access to in-class laptops and a dedicated computer suite time at least once a week.

 By the time the children leave us in Year 6 to further their education at secondary school, our aim is for all children to have a good level of computer literacy, knowing how to access files and navigate in the ever expanding digital world.
 In addition, we want children to learn the skills of computer science, knowing how the technology they use works and have a go at building it themselves.
 It is important that children know how to make the very best of the future that is quite literally at their fingertips.
 The children are given the opportunity to develop and apply their skills in all their lessons whether that is creating graphs in Maths, blogs in English or geotagging and using digital maps in topic based work.

-Over the past year we have made a large investment into the resources of the computing curriculum.
+We have made large investments into the resources of the computing curriculum and continue to do so.
 This includes a full class set of ipads, providing each class with a dedicated laptop, investing in additional laptops and notebooks to be used around the school as well as maintaining a dedicated computing suite where each child has access to a computer.